Want to study at Redcliffe, but don't feel able to enrol on a validated postgraduate programme?

 module and engaging at the same level as the validated students.
 This includes

 completing mandatory pre-reading, and any background reading required during

-Is there a limit to the number of modules I can audit?
+Is there a limit to the number of modules I can be an Active Participant in?

 Yes.
 Individuals are permitted to audit no more than one module per academic year, up to a maximum of two modules in any three-year period.